SpaDev-py/Projects-and-data-structures/README.md

 # noobing-py
-noobing yes.. nothing but day to day learning processes
+noobing yes.. nothing but day to day learning processes.
+Added a few about data structures and algorithms